 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the utility are described in Note 1 to the financial statements.
-No new accounting standards were adopted and the application of existing policies was not changed during 2016.
-We noted no transactions entered into by the utility during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance.
+The significant accounting policies used by the department are described in Note I to the financial statements No new accounting policies were adopted and the application of existing policies was not changed during 2016.
+We noted no transactions entered into by Public Health - Madison and Dane County during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.